 Snow Canyon Overlook is located on the west side of State Route 18, .9 mile south of the north entrance to the park (Snow Canyon Drive and SR18).
 Turn onto a gravel and dirt road and drive .3 mile to the east rim of the canyon for breath-taking views.

 The park offers more than 38 miles of hiking trails, however most of these are not suitable for wheelchairs due to rugged terrain with soft sand, steep slopes and uneven surfaces.
 The exception is the three-mile-long Whiptail Trail which winds along the canyon bottom parallel to Snow Canyon Drive between the parking lot at the south entrance and the Upper Galoot Picnic Area.
 This trail is paved with asphalt and is wide and mostly level side-to-side.
 Portions of the trail have a grade, so manual chair users may welcome some assistance.
 Views from the trail are captivating, and it passes interesting features like sand dunes, rocky red cliffs, and lava flow.
+Furthermore, the West Canyon Road Trail is also accessible for some.
+It’s a wide dirt and rock trail that is firmly packed and travels a little under two miles.

 Where to Sleep and Eat